Project management software

 Project management software are computer programs that help plan, organize, and manage resources.

 Depending on the sophistication of the software, it can manage estimation and planning, scheduling, cost control, budget management, resource allocation, collaboration software, communication, decision-making, quality management, time management and documentation or administration systems.

 Numerous PC and browser-based project management software and contract management software products and services are available.

 History

 Predecessors

 The first historically relevant year for the development of project management software was 1896, marked by the introduction of the Harmonogram.
 Polish economist Karol Adamiecki attempted to display task development in a floating chart and laid the foundation for project management software as it is today.
-In 1912, Henry Gantt replaced the Harmonogram with the more advanced Gantt chart, a scheduling diagram that broke ship design tasks down for the purposes of Hoover Dam in early 1931.
-Today's Gantt charts are almost the same as their original counterparts and are a part of many project management systems.
+In 1912, Henry Gantt replaced the Harmonogram with the more advanced Gantt chart.
+The Gantt chart was largely used by the United States during World War I. Today's Gantt charts are almost the same as their original counterparts and are a part of many project management systems.